itafroma/jekyll-archive/README.md

         tags: ['lifestyle', 'old']
 ```

+### Directives

+All directives are optional.

+#### layout

-* **layout**: The name of the layout to use for the archive pages.
+The name of the layout to use for the archive pages.
 An example layout named `archive.html` is included in this repository.

+**Default value:** `archive`

+#### path

-* **path:** The path where the archive should be generated.
+The path where the archive should be generated.

+**Default value:** `/`

+#### title

-* **title:** The title of he archive pages.
+The title of the archive pages.
 It has one token, `:date`, that will be replaced with a pretty version of the date.

+**Default value:** `Blog archive — :date`

+#### include

-* **include:** A mapping of front matter keys used to "whitelist" posts for the archive.
+A mapping of front matter keys used to "whitelist" posts for the archive.
 Each key in the mapping is an array of strings for that specific key to include.
 This is conjunctive: if a post matches at least one condition, it will be included in the archive.

 For example, `categories: ['foo', 'bar']` will ensure that only posts in the `foo` or `bar` categories will be included in the archive.

+If `include` is not present, all posts will be included in the archive.

+**Default value:** empty (all posts will be included)

+#### exclude

-* **exclude:** A sequence of front matter keys used to exclude posts from the archive.
+A mapping of front matter keys used to exclude posts from the archive.
 Each key in the sequence is an array of strings for that specific key to exclude.

 For example, `categories: ['foo', 'bar']` will exclude any post that has the `foo` or `bar` category.

-Exclusion filters are run *after* inclusion criteria specified by `include`.
+Exclusion filters are run *after* inclusion criteria specified by the `include` directive.

+**Default value:** empty (no posts will be excluded)

 ## Acknowledgments